 Only occurring in a few shallow mires on basic substrates.
 Always in moist (but not permanently wet) sites, mostly sloping with some downstream percolation of permafrost melt water.

 Thermophilous.
 Middle arctic tundra zone and weakly continental section.
-Known only from Spitsbergen and from one or two mires in the lower parts of the Sassen valley (Sabine Land), and one or two mires in the lower parts of the Gipsdalen valley (Bünsow Land), all these at the inner parts of Isfjorden.
-An occurrence in Adventdalen at Longyearbyen (Nordenskiöld Land) is now probably extinct.
+Known only from Spitsbergen from two mires near Longyearbyen (Nordenskiöld Land), one of these intact, from one or two mires in the lower parts of the Sassen valley (Sabine Land), and one or two mires in the lower parts of the Gipsdalen valley (Bünsow Land), all these at the inner parts of Isfjorden.

 The global range is mainly North American, including Greenland, N Canada and Alaska.
 It extends into NE Asia and across the North Atlantic to Svalbard and W Iceland (see Comments).